-I am honored to announce that my book "China's Foreign Policy Contradictions" will be published by Oxford University Press in December 2021.
+I am honored to announce that my book "China's Foreign Policy Contradictions" will be published by Oxford University Press in early 2022.
+At the moment, the released is scheduled for 2 January.
+However, due to the global shortage of paper supply the date might be delayed by a bit.

 Description on the back of the cover: